sitzikbs/Nesti-Net/README.md

       year={2018}
     }

-Additionally, if you found this relevant to your work, you may find our latest [DeepFit paper and repo](https://github.com/sitzikbs/DeepFit).
+Additionally, if you found this relevant to your work, you may also find our latest [DeepFit paper and repo](https://github.com/sitzikbs/DeepFit) relevant.

 ### Installation